U.S. stock valuation metrics make strategists nervous

-NEW YORK The S&P 500 is closing in on the vaunted 2,000 mark, but a growing number of strategists, looking at common measures of valuation, are wondering if the milestone is justified.
+NEW YORK The S&P 500 is closing in on the vaunted 2,000 mark, but a growing number of strategists, looking at common measures of valuation, are wondering if it is justified.

 By some measures, like the oft cited forward price-to-earnings ratio, stocks are modestly expensive.
 But others - such as a long-term adjusted P/E ratio - suggest stocks have run far ahead of themselves.
 That doesn't necessarily mean stocks are headed for a correction soon.
 Wall Street defines a correction as a drop of 10 percent from a recent peak.